BishopFox/eyeballer/README.md

 | ------ |:-----:|
 | ![Sample Homepage](/docs/homepage.png) | ![Sample Custom 404](/docs/404.png) |

-## WebUI Setup

-Eyeballer's Web UI uses TensorflowJS, TODO
+## Web UI Setup

+Eyeballer's Web UI uses TensorflowJS and React.
+It runs entirely in your browser locally, with no backend functionality whatsoever.
+So you can "upload" files to classify and get results without the files ever leaving your computer.
 To run the Eyeballer Web UI locally, you'll need Node.
 On Debian, you can install that with the npm package:

 ```
 sudo apt install npm